 * Surface area calculated from the latest available map by delineating the surface of the meadow as accurately as possible at the site scale (DN: 2019 ; GM: 2002 ; AC: 2016 for ZM and 2019 for ZN ; TH: 2016).

 During the course of the study, water temperature (waterTemp) and light were measured continuously using data loggers (Onset HOBO Pendant Temperature/Light Data Logger), in each habitat (each site, Z. marina and Z. noltei separately).
 To correlate these environmental variables with seagrass traits, data were averaged over two months preceding the sampling date in order to match the time-scale of seagrass dynamics (Roca et al., 2016).
 Light intensity was averaged on a daily basis, considering only the daytime period of immersion (waterLight) or both immersion and emersion (light total for Z. noltei).
 Salinity, nutrients (NH4+: ammonium, PO42-: phosphate) and chl-a in water were measured at the bed scale (Z. marina and Z. noltei) at each site and each season.
 Sediment cores (5 cm2) were collected for sediment organic matter content estimation (OM) by loss on ignition method (520°C for 6h).
-Details on these methods are available in Lacoste et al. (2023b, Preprint).
+Details on these methods are available in Lacoste et al. (2024).

 Field sampling